AlonGluz/gcr-cleaner/README.md

   This algorithm exists to preserve ordering for containers that are moved between registries.

+- `tag_filter_out` - If specified, will filter out the logic of the tag filter match causing the image to be deleted if the tag filter does NOT match.

 - `tag_filter_any` - If specified, any image with at **least one tag** that matches this given regular expression will be deleted.
 The image will be deleted even if it has other tags that do not match the given regular